 You can help eliminate the pressures of poaching by not buying real fur or bone products.
 You can also visit the ZooShop to purchase handicrafts from Snow Leopard Trust, which will provide additional income to women living in rural areas near snow leopards.

-Red panda populations have declined by 50% in just 20 years.
 The primary threat they face is habitat loss caused by climate change and deforestation.
 Poaching and the illegal pet trade are also rising threats toward red pandas.

 You can help stop climate change by reducing your carbon emissions.
 Turning off the lights when not in use, carpooling, and recycling are easy ways to make a difference.